breannahicks/418_Final_Project/README.md

 Figure 5.
 IDW Map of Average Maximum Temperature in British Columbia, 2004-2024

-### 4.4 Determinging if Temperature Explains Wildfires
+### 4.3 Determinging if Temperature Explains Wildfires
 In order to make conclusions about whether temperature explains wildfires in BC, we can look at Ordinary Least Squares Regression (OLS), Moran’s I Statistic, and Geographically Weighted Regression (GWR).
 To begin, we will want to turn our fire points into density data to map and then combine our climate IDW and fire density.

-First, let’s see at how we can visualize our fire density by creating 2 maps:
+First, let’s see at how we can create and visualize our fire density by creating 2 maps:
 ```
 #layers should already be loaded in
 # Ensure bbox2 is valid and formatted correctly